Home of English Grammar

 3. If we had analysed the data properly last quarter, we wouldn’t be defending these numbers in today’s meeting.

-4. If he wasn’t so stubborn, he would have apologised after the incident.
+4. If he weren’t so stubborn by nature, he would have apologised after the incident.

 5. If you had told me earlier, I would have been waiting at the right entrance yesterday.